SkoolNotes/Taproot/2020BIO101/KBBIO101DogmaNuecleotidesNotes.md

 ### Central Dogma of Biology

 - From the DNA an RNA is created
 - From the RNA a protein is generated
- -
+- The central dogma says that protein instructions are found in DNA
+- RNA carries these instructions somewhere which manufactures proteins
+- Parts of DNA are transcribed into RNA
+- In short DNA  -- > RNA -- > Protein
+	- This is done because moving DNA doesn't make sense as it's the master copy
+	- RNA is moved to the place that the protein can be made from the instructions
+- This is done through transcription and translation